 PPP Treatment Options

 The papules cause no pain and are not dangerous from a health perspective so some men will choose to leave the condition untreated.
-However, many men find the papules embarrassing.
-Current or previous partners may have been concerned by the papules or judgmental of them.
-Treatment removes the unpleasant emotional and social fallout that the papules can cause.
+However, many men find them embarrassing.
+Current or previous partners may have been concerned by their appearance or judgmental of them.
+This remedy removes the unpleasant emotional and social fallout that the papules can cause.

-PPP removal is achieved via a simple outpatient procedure called a C02 laser treatment.
+PPP elimination is achieved via a simple outpatient procedure called a C02 laser treatment.
 A C02 laser is used to vaporize the papules.
 This procedure can take as little as a few minutes to perform.
-The laser removes moisture from the papules and promotes the growth of healthy and youthful skin in their place.
+The laser removes moisture from them and promotes the growth of healthy and youthful skin in their place.
 As a result, there is minimal risk and time loss associated with it.
-The costs of the procedure are low compared to the potential emotional benefits and removal of stigma.
+The costs of the procedure are low compared to the potential emotional benefits and alleviation of stigma.

 During the procedure, the area is cleaned and a topical numbing agent is applied.
 No injections are involved.
 The anesthetic makes it so you will not feel anything during the procedure.